Background of the occupation of the Baltic states

 The background of the occupation of the Baltic states covers the period before the first Soviet occupation on 14 June 1940, stretching from independence in 1918 to the Soviet ultimatums in 1939–1940.
-Lithuania, Latvia, and Estonia gained independence in the aftermath of the Russian revolutions of 1917 and the German occupation which in the Baltic countries lasted until the end of World War I in November 1918.
+Estonia, Latvia, and Lithuania gained independence in the aftermath of the Russian revolutions of 1917 and the German occupation, which in the Baltic countries lasted until the end of World War I in November 1918.
 All three countries signed non-aggression treaties with the Soviet Union in the 1920s and 1930s.
-Despite the treaties, in the aftermath of the 1939 German–Soviet pact, Estonia, Latvia and Lithuania were occupied, and thereafter forcibly incorporated into the Soviet Union, in 1940.
+Despite the treaties, in the aftermath of the 1939 German–Soviet pact, Estonia, Latvia, and Lithuania were occupied, and thereafter forcibly incorporated, into the Soviet Union in 1940.

 Independence process

 The Russian Empire acquired the Baltic areas as autonomous Duchies administered by Baltic German nobility via the Treaty of Nystad in 1721 and Courland in 1795.
-In 1914, World War I broke out and by 1915 German armies had occupied Lithuania and Courland incorporating the areas into Ober Ost.
+In 1914, World War I broke out and by 1915, German armies had occupied Lithuania and Courland, incorporating the areas into Ober Ost.
 As the Russian Empire began to collapse, independence movements sprung up on many regions.
 After the 1917 October Revolution in Russia, Baltic political leaders attempted to establish the independent states of Estonia, Latvia and Lithuania; however, German control continued throughout the area until early 1918.
-Later in 1918, the area was drawn into the Russian Civil War and proclamations of independence were issued in Lithuania on 16 February, in Estonia on 24 February and in Latvia on 18 November 1918.
+Later in 1918, the area was drawn into the Russian Civil War and proclamations of independence were issued in Lithuania on 16 February, in Estonia on 24 February, and in Latvia on 18 November 1918.

-Between years of 1918–1920, the bolsheviks tried to establish Soviet republics in the Baltic area.
-In November 1918 the Red Army conquered Narva.
+Between the years of 1918–1920, the bolsheviks tried to establish Soviet republics in the Baltic area.
+In November 1918, the Red Army conquered Narva.
 They proclaimed the Commune of the Working People of Estonia, but it was able to function only for six weeks.
 In December, the Latvian communists controlled Riga and proclaimed the Latvian Socialist Soviet Republic.
-In May 1919, the communist control ended when the city was taken by combined German, Latvian and White Russian troops.
+In May 1919, the communist control ended when the city was taken by combined German, Latvian, and White Russian troops.

 By 1920, German troops had withdrawn and the Russian Civil War was in its final phase.
 Consequently, the Baltic states signed peace treaties with Soviet Russia.
-Estonia signed the Treaty of Tartu on 2 February, Lithuania signed the Soviet–Lithuanian Peace Treaty on 12 July and Latvia signed the Latvian–Soviet Peace Treaty on 15 August 1920.
-In 1920, all three Baltic states adopted constitutions including universal suffrage, a multi-party system and parliamentary with a president.
+Estonia signed the Treaty of Tartu on 2 February, Lithuania signed the Soviet–Lithuanian Peace Treaty on 12 July, and Latvia signed the Latvian–Soviet Peace Treaty on 15 August 1920.
+In 1920, all three Baltic states adopted constitutions including universal suffrage, a multi-party system, and parliamentary with a president.
 However, the communists were prohibited from participation in politics.